 Born in Medellín, Botero’s obsession with oversized proportions has never wavered in the last six-plus decades that he has been in business.
 So far, his paintings are available for purchase for millions, which has made him not only one of Latin America’s most legendary living artists but also one of the most collectible as well.

 The Boterismo style

-This signature style, which is also commonly referred to in artist circles as “Boterismo” has allowed Fernando to experience global success, fame, and recognition.
-Mona Lisa, Age Twelve and other pieces of Botero’s routinely sell for millions although the pieces can also be appreciated fully in various collections that are distributed in over 50 international museums.
+This signature style, which is also commonly referred to in artist circles as “Boterismo”, has allowed Fernando to experience global success, fame, and recognition.
+Mona Lisa, Age Twelve and other pieces of Botero’s routinely sell for millions.
+However, the pieces can also be appreciated fully in various collections distributed in over 50 international museums.